notdotdevs/boundless-VR/README.md

-# boundless-VR
+# 🛡️ Boundless VR

-Boundless is a VR adventure game set in a world of Viking pirates, blending Norse mythology with high-seas exploration.
-Players sail customizable longships, battle mythical creatures, raid islands, and master physics-based combat — all in fully immersive VR.
-Currently in active development, the game focuses on fast-paced ship maneuvering.
+**Boundless VR** is an immersive Viking-pirate adventure set across a vast, mythic ocean.
+Blending Norse folklore with high-seas exploration, the game lets players command customizable longships, battle legendary creatures, raid hostile islands, and engage in physics-driven combat — all built for fully interactive VR.
+Currently in early development, Boundless VR focuses on fast-paced ship maneuvering, discovery, and cooperative adventure on an ever-expanding open sea.

+---

+# 📌 About the Project

+Boundless VR is in its earliest stages of development, and the world, mechanics, and story are still evolving.
+As the project grows, we’ll be shaping the game based on community feedback, experimentation, and the vision of our team.

+---

+# 💰 Support Development

+If you’d like to support Boundless VR as it grows, donations are greatly appreciated and help fund tools, assets, and development time.

+**CashApp:** `$THENOTDOTS`

+Thank you for supporting indie VR development!

+---